A Reference Architecture for Designing Foundation Model based Systems: Reference architecture

 \subsection{System layer}

-{The system layer comprises the components of the deployed FM-based systems.
-Interaction components comprises two sub-components: \textbf{multimodal context engineering} and \textbf{auto-prompt generation}.
+The system layer comprises the components of the deployed FM-based systems.
+Interaction components comprises two sub-components: \textbf{multimodal context engineering} and \textbf{prompt optimiser}.
 Multimodal context engineering is designed to collect and structure the context in which the system operates to understand the user's goals or tasks.
-Instead of analysing user's goals or tasks described through text prompts sent by the user via the dialogue interface, the system can proactively anticipate the user's goals by analysing multimodal context information, including screen recording}~\cite{zhao2023seehow}, ~{mouse clicks, typing, eye tracking, gestures}~\cite{zeng2023gesturegpt}, {document annotations and notes. \textbf{Auto-prompt generation} automatically produces the prompts with constraints and specifications, defining the desired input or output content and format in alignment with the the ultimate goal.
-A prompt template is often used as a factory that creates prompt instances from the template}. {The template provides a structured way to standardise the queries, which can improve the response accuracy and interoperability with external systems.\textbf{Think aloud} is a pattern for explainability, which can describe the system's capabilities, limitations, the rationale behind its intermediate or final outputs, and ethical or legal implications}. {This design pattern can help build human trust in the system, but it may sacrifice data privacy. \textbf{Prompt refusal} filters inappropriate or harmful tasks, e.g., refusing to generate responses that contain violence promotion or hate speech. }
+Instead of analysing user's goals or tasks described through text prompts sent by the user via the dialogue interface, the system can proactively anticipate the user's goals by analysing multimodal context information, including screen recording~\cite{zhao2023seehow}, mouse clicks, typing, eye tracking, gestures~\cite{zeng2023gesturegpt}, document annotations and notes.
+A user prompt may lack of relevant context or contain unintentional injection attacks, etc. \textbf{Prompt optimiser} can construct refined prompts according to relevant standards, specifications, etc. A prompt template is often used as a factory for creating prompt instances.
+The template provides a structured way to standardise the queries, which can improve the response accuracy and interoperability with external systems.\textbf{Think aloud} is a pattern for explainability, which can describe the system's capabilities, limitations, the rationale behind its intermediate or final outputs, and ethical or legal implications.
+This design pattern can help build human trust in the system, but it may sacrifice data privacy. \textbf{Prompt refusal} filters inappropriate or harmful tasks, e.g., refusing to generate responses that contain violence promotion or hate speech.